jasoncoposky/libconveyor/README.md

 `libconveyor` is a high-performance, thread-safe C++ library designed to hide I/O latency through intelligent dual ring-buffering.
 It provides a POSIX-like API (`read`, `write`, `lseek`) while asynchronously managing data transfer to and from underlying storage via background worker threads.

+## Motivation

+This library was developed as a foundational component to enhance I/O performance within data management systems, particularly for creating pass-through resource plugins for systems like iRODS.
+By buffering I/O, `libconveyor` can significantly reduce perceived latency for client applications, making operations feel more responsive even when interacting with slow or distant storage.

+## High-Level Architecture

+`libconveyor` operates by decoupling application I/O requests from the physical I/O operations.

+1.  **Application Thread:** Calls `conveyor_read()`, `conveyor_write()`, or `conveyor_lseek()`.
+    *   `conveyor_write()`: Copies data into a pre-allocated **write ring buffer** and pushes lightweight metadata (`WriteRequest`) to a queue, then immediately returns.
+This path is now zero-allocation.
+    *   `conveyor_read()`: Prioritizes satisfying requests from the in-memory read buffer (filled by `readWorker`).
+It then "snoops" the write queue's metadata and patches data directly from the write ring buffer into the user's buffer if any overlaps with pending writes are found.
+If data is unavailable, it signals the `readWorker` and waits.
+    *   `conveyor_lseek()`: Flushes pending writes, invalidates read buffers, updates internal file pointers, and increments a **generation counter** before performing the underlying seek.
+2.  **`writeWorker` Thread (Write-Behind):** Runs in the background, consuming `WriteRequest` metadata from a queue.
+It retrieves the data from the write ring buffer (using `peek_at`), performs `ops.pwrite()` to the actual storage, and only then marks the space in the write ring buffer as free.
+This process is optimized for reduced lock contention.
+3.  **`readWorker` Thread (Read-Ahead):** Runs in the background, proactively fetching data from storage using `ops.pread()` into its read ring buffer.
+It anticipates future reads to minimize latency, also checking the **generation counter** to discard stale data after a concurrent `lseek`.
+4.  **`storage_operations_t`:** A set of function pointers (`pwrite`, `pread`, `lseek`) provided during `conveyor_create` that define how `libconveyor` interacts with the specific underlying storage backend.

 ## Features

 *   **Dual Ring Buffers:** Separate, configurable buffers for write-behind caching and read-ahead prefetching.
 The write buffer now uses a **linear ring buffer** for optimal performance, eliminating per-write heap allocations.